-A leading student affairs scholar-practitioner recognized by the National Association for Student Personnel Administrators (NASPA) with the Doris Ching Award for Excellence as a Student Affairs Professional, Dr. David E. Jones is the director of the Paul Robeson Cultural Center at Rutgers University-New Brunswick, an adjunct professor for the Department of Africana Studies at Rutgers University-New Brunswick and an independent diversity consultant, trainer and speaker for colleges/universities, corporate companies and community organizations.
+A leading student affairs scholar-practitioner previously recognized by the National Association for Student Personnel Administrators (NASPA) with the Doris Ching Award for Excellence as a Student Affairs Professional, Dr. David E. Jones is the director of the Paul Robeson Cultural Center at Rutgers University-New Brunswick and a diversity, equity, inclusion and social justice consultant, trainer and speaker for universities, corporations and community organizations.

 Born in Brooklyn, New York and raised in Windsor, Connecticut, David holds a doctorate of education in organizational leadership and communication from Northeastern University, a master of education in college student affairs from the University of South Florida, a bachelor of science in communications from Eastern Connecticut State University and is a proud member of Alpha Phi Alpha Fraternity, Inc. Prior to joining Rutgers, his career includes serving in various student affairs leadership roles in residence life, student conduct and multicultural affairs at the City University of New York, University of Massachusetts Lowell, New York University and University of South Florida.